Java Full Stack Developer Roadmap 2025

 1. Exception Handling Mechanisms

-Exception handling lets you anticipate and deal with errors in a more graceful way when the program is running.
-Java uses try-catch blocks to catch and handle exceptions (error) in their code.
+Exception handling lets you anticipate and deal with errors gracefully during program execution.
+Java uses try-catch blocks to catch and handle exceptions in code.

 2. Multithreading for Concurrent Execution